What is Digital Transformation? Definition for Businesses

 These issues lead to the development of digital transformation frameworks business leaders can use.

-Here are four examples of inspiring digital transformation frameworks:
+Here are three examples of inspiring digital transformation frameworks:

 - The Nine Elements of Digital Transformation (MIT Sloan)